The QuERBY Lab thanks all of our PARTICIPANTS!

 The project included a team of collaborators and mentors.
 The study was conducted in Dr. Randy Auerbach’s lab, and he was the primary mentor for the fellowships that supported Dr. Stewart’s work.
 Dr. Stewart also benefitted from the co-mentorship of Dr. Diego Pizzagalli, Director of the Center for Depression, Anxiety and Stress Research at McLean Hospital and Harvard Medical School.
 Finally, Dr. Matthew Nock (Harvard University) and Dr. Jukka-Pekka Onnela (Harvard T.H.
 Chan School of Public Health) contributed their considerable expertise as project consultants.

-Funding: (All funding awarded to Dr. Stewart).
+Funding: (All funding awarded to Dr. Jeremy Stewart).

 • American Foundation for Suicide Prevention